mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 * some opaque data structure representing the game state
 * some opaque data structure representing a possible move
-* a function that is passed a game state and returns the list of possible, valid moves (under the rules of the game)
+* a function that accepts a single argument: an object representing the state of the game and returns the list of moves that are possible at that game state (accoding to the rules of the game)
-* a function that is passed a game state and a move and returns a new game state
+* a function that accepts two arguments: (a) a game state object, and (b) a move object, and returns a new game state (representing the new state of the game once the move is made)
-* a function that is passed a game state and detects whether the game has finished (and pronounces the winner or declares a tie or some other more nuanced outcome &mdash; e.g. in scoring games)
+* a function that accepts a single argument: an object representing the state of the game and returns a value that indicates whether the game has finished (and pronounces the winner or declares a tie or some other more nuanced outcome &mdash; e.g. in scoring games)

 The engine makes no assumptions at all as to the data structure representing the *game state*.
-It is assumed to be an opaque object which the library does not try to access in any way.
+It is assumed to be an opaque object whose properties the library does not try to access in any way.
 It is also assumed that this object encodes which player is to move next (this is, after all, part of the game state so it should come as no surprise).
 How the game state object, implicitly or explicitly, encodes which player is to move next is up to the client programmer.